Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Retrieval cue:

 At the end of each session, we identify a retrieval cue.
 For this client, a phrase: “The thoughts are not me.
 The parenting is.”
 He uses the cue when the obsession returns during a caregiving moment.
-The cue is a way to access the new learning that has been built — that he can have these thoughts and remain the person who is parenting these children with the love that has been there the whole time, underneath the disorder.
+The cue is a way to access the new learning that has been built; he can have these thoughts and remain the person who is parenting these children with the love that has been there the whole time, underneath the disorder.

 What This Demonstrates